 I was introduced to 'stream of consciousness' as a writing technique by my Grade 12 English Lit. teacher; not simply through readings but through practical exercises.
 He also awakened me to the fact that the mind, except when engaged in structured tasks, naturally expresses itself in a poetic fashion.
 Although I initially resisted these teachings, I soon came to accept them, perhaps because I am, as I later realized, a lateral thinker.

-My early poetry made much use of these two allied factors to transmute thoughts and feelings, neither of which tend to originate verbally, into the written word.
+My early poetry made much use of these two allied factors of streaming and lateral thinking to transmute thoughts and feelings, neither of which tend to originate verbally, into the written word.
 Although I settled into a more conventional poetic style, the lessons learned stayed with me, becoming an integral yet not consuming element of the poetic process: little of the verse presented here gives free rein to a 'stream of consciousness' approach, yet aspects of that style of writing are discernible in some examples of my work.
 I have continued, through the years, to rely on my subconscious to initiate the poetic process and, indeed, to dictate substantial parts of my first drafts, although I then usually work to give more shape to a piece or sometimes to develop subconsciously-dictated ideas into a more thematically complete product.
 However, rarely have I sat down with the conscious intent of writing a poem from scratch.

 In writing lyrics, things tend to be somewhat different: a more pragmatically gestative process.
 In those cases (the majority) where at least the basics of the music are formulated first, I like to let them swirl around in the mind, indefinitely, inculcating themselves within both hemispheres of the brain, until the notes of the melody start to take a fuller shape and snatches of these sounds gradually, but without overtly conscious effort, suggest themselves into vocalized words.
 This then becomes a starting-point for a more workmanlike drafting of lyrics, sometimes along the lines of a pre-determined theme or sentiment for the song.
 Yet the first phase of this process, reliant on the subconscious, might be considered akin to a stream of consciousness technique; occasionally lyrics have begun to emerge when I have been in a near-sleep state.